That projected dollar amount results from an 88% upturn compared to 5 years earlier in 2018 when Vietnam’s exported goods were worth $243.7 billion.

 - World Auto (cars, motorcycles)

 Another key indicator of a country’s economic performance is its unemployment rate.
-Vietnam’s unemployment rate averaged 2.32% for 2022, down from an average 3.2% in 2021 according to the International Monetary Fund.
+Vietnam’s unemployment rate averaged 2.01% for 2023, down from an average 2.32% in 2022 according to International Monetary Fund statistics.

 Vietnam’s capital is Hanoi, a city nicknamed “Paris of the Orient” and “Paris of the East”.